-For cash and cash equivalents, accounts receivable, pledges receivable, accounts payable and accrued liabilities, the carrying amounts represent a reasonable estimate of fair values due to their short-term maturity.
+For cash, accounts receivable, pledges receivable, accounts payable and accrued liabilities, the carrying amounts represent a reasonable estimate of fair values due to their short-term maturity.
 Investments are reflected at estimated fair value as described in Note 3.

 (k) FUNCTIONAL ALLOCATION OF EXPENSES